LaunchFast

 Key Takeaways

-• AI-generated apps usually fail in production because structure, ownership, and runtime safeguards were never defined.
+• AI-generated apps usually fail in production because boundaries around data, auth, deployment, and ownership were never properly defined.

 Loveable, v0, and other vibe-coding tools are useful because they compress the time between idea and visible product.